js803/assignment3/README.md

 ## Project Overview
 This project analyzes a dataset related to spending patterns.
 The dataset is not uploaded to GitHub as per project requirements.

+Business and Financial Implications
+This project can help businesses and financial analysts better understand consumer spending habits by:

+Detecting which products or services are most popular among customers.
+Understanding the role of payment methods in consumer spending behavior.